Home - Book Preview

 “Deke, I’m a geek,” Jeff told him.
 “I have been for years.
 In fact, I got straight A’s on my final report card last year.”
 Deke just blinked at him.
 “I’m probably near the top of my class right now.”

-“But … but … You’re a soccer player!
-A jock!”
+“But … but … You’re a SOCCER player!
+A JOCK!”
 Deke exclaimed, shocked.

 “Why shouldn’t we work hard?
-Learn as much as we can as well as we can so we have more choices later in life?
+Learn as MUCH as we can, as WELL as we can, so we have more choices later in life.
 Anyone can be a dick, just look at Bryan Cosgrove.
 But how much will that cost you later in life?
-And how much will it gain for you not to be?”
+And how much will it gain for you NOT to be?”

 Deke looked thoughtful, as did the others who heard Jeff’s argument, so Jeff kept going.

 “You guys backed me up last year when I squared off with Cosgrove on the first day of school, and you’d only known me a week.
-There’s only about three hundred of us in high school here, so why are we splitting ourselves into such small, divisive groups?
+There are only about three hundred of us in high school here, so why are we splitting ourselves into such small, divisive groups?
 Talk to these kids.
 Make them see you’re nothing like they probably thought you were.”

 Jeff climbed off his soapbox.
 He let his teammates roll his words around in their heads while they finished dressing.
 Tom Jarrett caught up to him as he walked out to the parking lot to catch his ride home.